Margarita215729/truck-repair-assistant/.github/instructions/Track Repair Assistant.instructions.md

 The project is open source, so you can view and edit the `.env` file.
 The project already in production, so you should code with that in mind.
+I give you full access to the terminal, so you can auto-run any commands you need.